aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/dev/mass_spring_dev_1.rst

     $ [Information - LoggerBroker.cpp:152]: DeltaTime [0:0]:3820000
     ...

-The Manager also allows to print a snippet of the configuration file that corresponds to the GAM being developed.
+The ``marte2_manager`` also allows to print a snippet of the configuration file that corresponds to the GAM being developed.

 .. code-block:: bash